Employees of the Company

 Human Capital Development

-Course Objective Percentage of employees trained in 2024
+Course Objective Percentage of employees trained in 2025

-• 35 employees participated
+• Number of participants: 35 employees

-• 30 employees participated
+• Number of participants: 30 employees

 GPSC has adopted qualitative and quantitative data analytics to develop guidelines for maintaining and attracting talents.
 The analytics encompasses seven areas of HR operations as detailed below.